php-fig/fig-standards/proposed/http-message.md

     public function withUserInfo($user, $password = null);

     /**
-     * Create a new instance with the specified host.
+     * Return an instance with the specified host.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified host.
+     * an instance that contains the specified host.
      *
      * An empty host value is equivalent to removing the host.
      *